 The Far North Proposed District Plan (PDP) will bring about changes to the current operative plan that you should be aware of.
-Developing the Proposed District Plan - FAQs Far North District Council (fndc.govt.nz)
+Proposed district plan | Far North District Council

 Upon public notification on 27th July 2022 some rules in the Proposed District Plan will have immediate legal effect (these are attached but can also be identified on the link below) and must be complied with under the Resource Management Act 1991.
 The majority of the PDP however will not immediately apply until Council decisions on the whole plan are made (refer to the diagram below).
 This may also mean that rules with immediate effect may also be subject to change in the final plan.